fabrylab/Deformation_Cytometer/README.md

 # Shear Flow Deformation Cytometer

-The Shear Flow Deformation Cytometer is a method to measure the properties of cells.
+The Shear Flow Deformation Cytometer is a method to measure the visco-elastic properties of living cells in suspension.
 Cells are suspended in a high-viscosity (0.5-5 Pa s) fluid (typically alginate with concentrations 1-2.5%) and exposed to fluid shear during their passage through large (200 µm diameter) microfluidic channels.